News

 Somehow, I forgot to take even a single picture in Helsinki, so my memories will have to suffice.

 I had the pleasure of attending the CBMS Conference on Research at the Interface of Applied Mathematics and Machine Learning (AMML) 2025 at the University of Houston.
-The highlight of the conference was a 10 lecture series by Lars Ruthotto on machine learning and AI.
-Lars is an outstanding presenter, and these lectures set a new standard for an introduction to machine learning throught the lens of applied mathematics.
+The highlight of the conference was a ten lecture series by Lars Ruthotto on machine learning and AI.
+Lars is an outstanding presenter, and these lectures set a new standard for an introduction to machine learning through the lens of applied mathematics.
 The lecture material and recordings are publicly available.

 Additionally, I presented a poster on our ongoing work regarding measure flows in Bayes Hilbert spaces.
-For this poster, I had some time to experiment with an unorthodox “darkmode” color scheme.
+For this poster, I had some time to experiment with an unorthodox dark mode color scheme.
 It received positive feedback.
 The printer did not reproduce the colors exactly as I intended, but I am happy with the result.

 The poster was made with Beamer using the Gemini template; you can find my color scheme here.
 If you are thinking of using it for your own posters, please keep in mind the warnings at the bottom of the README.